 Best for: SMBs wanting simple, transparent NDA management without enterprise complexity

 Concord is built around simplicity and transparent pricing.
-All plans include unlimited documents and unlimited e-signatures, which matters for NDA management because volume should not drive cost.
-A team sending 50 NDAs per month pays the same as a team sending 500.
-That removes the anxiety of per-document pricing that some competitors introduce at higher volumes.
+Its 2026 model is a published $499 per month covering unlimited documents and unlimited e-signatures, which matters for NDA management because volume should not drive cost.
+A team sending 50 NDAs per month pays the same as a team sending 500, and adding users does not change the bill either.

 Multi-party signing is well implemented, which handles the less common but important scenario of three-way NDAs involving multiple parties.
-The recently launched Concord Horizon adds a conversational AI interface for NDA creation, though the feature is still maturing.
+Concord Horizon, its 2026 AI tier, adds a conversational AI interface and AI Copilot for NDA creation.

 Approval workflows with conditional routing support basic NDA classification.
 The audit trail tracks every action on every NDA, which matters for compliance.
 The centralized repository stores all signed NDAs in a searchable database.